 An examination of the curriculum required to meet the needs of the middle grades learner and of the instructional techniques and strategies for teaching content areas.
-Prerequisite: Application to Student Teaching.
+Prerequisite: Application to Professional Semester.
+Every fall.

 Educ.
 346 Teaching English in the Secondary School